chunyih/parental-control/README.md

-Phone Browsing Timer for Parental Control
+Phone Timer for Parental Control
 ===========
 #### An Hackathon Project